 Washington, D.C. – Taxpayers with disabilities and parents of children with disabilities may qualify for a number of IRS tax credits and benefits.

-Listed below are seven tax credits and other benefits which may be available if you or someone else listed on your federal tax return has a disability.
+Listed below are seven tax credits and other benefits which are available if you or someone else listed on your federal tax return is disabled.

 - Standard Deduction Taxpayers who are legally blind may be entitled to a higher standard deduction on their tax return.

-- Some Benefits Not Taxable Certain disability-related payments, Veterans Administration disability benefits, and Supplemental Security Income are excluded from gross income.
+- Gross Income Certain disability-related payments, Veterans Administration disability benefits, and Supplemental Security Income are excluded from gross income.